SALTISES4/CourseFlow/react/src/components/views/WorkflowView/componentViews/WorkflowEditView/components/node/README.md

 PARTS:
-port = little circles that connect workflows nodeLink = line between nodes autolink = TBD why this is difference from link nodelinkSVG = TBD why this is not just node nodeweek = the through model from the backend leaked onto the frontend, this should be the same as node
+port = little circles that connect workflows nodelink = line between nodes autolink = TBD why this is difference from link nodelinkSVG = TBD why this is not just node nodeweek = the through model from the backend leaked onto the frontend, this should be the same as node